compayer/compayer-lib-php/README.md

 ## Quick Examples

-For the analytics to work better, you need to send 2 events: “start” when the user initiates payments and “success” or “fail” (after the payment system responds about the result of the operation).
+For the analytics to work better, you need to send 2 events: "start" when the user initiates payments and "success", "fail" or "refund" (after the payment system responds about the result of the operation).
 The "start" event is optional, but we strongly recommend using it to track the entire payment chain.

 The event tries to determine the ip address of the user and the address of the payment initiation page automatically,